haiko-xyz/amm/docs/2-sphinx-vs-uniswap.md

 The current range of valid limits is `[-8388608, 8388607]` rather than `[-887272, 887272]`.
 This gives a total of `16,777,216 (2 ** 24)` valid limits, which are stored in a three-level tree structure, each comprising a `u32` bitmap for a total of `256 ** 3 (16,777,216)` valid limits.

-Storing limits in a tree structure allows traversal (searching for the next initialised limit) in an efficient way.
+Storing limits in a tree structure allows efficient traversal when searching for the next initialised limit.
 The tree can be expanded to four levels to allow for even greater precision of prices if needed.

 ## 7. Data types